rhotter/rhotter.github.io/content/posts/some-notes.md

 1\.
 There are two ways to view your gut.
 One way is that it’s primitive, so you shouldn’t trust it.
 The other way is that it’s highly complex — smarter than your rational self, and your rational self just rationalizes what your gut thinks.
 I believe the second.

 2\.
-One way of getting someone to be vulnerable with you is to ask “Do you want to be vulnerable with each other?”
+To get someone to be vulnerable with you, you can ask “Do you want to be vulnerable with each other?”

 3\.
 Who are the types of people who are drawn to community houses?
 Do they tend to have good relationships with their families?